kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 **Computationally**, Elo is $O(n)$ in the number of matches $n$ -- every matchup results in one constant-time update.

-As a result of this, I would say that Elo is the *wrong choice* of algorithm for capital allocation, in which we want to take large body of _interchangable_ votes and convert them into a single set of _a posteriori_ weights.
+As a result of this, I would say that Elo is a *suboptimal choice* of algorithm for capital allocation, in which we want to take large body of _interchangeable_ votes and convert them into a single set of _a posteriori_ weights.

 ### Bradley-Terry